nicercode/2024_R_intermediate/Introduction.md

 - We try hard to move everyone along

-- raised hands - I ened help
+- raised hands - I need help

 - Live coding
   - We're going to do a lot of live coding -> why?